ISSUIUC/ISS-PCB/HOW-TO.md

 ### **Import New Symbols within Existing Library**

+*It is important to note symbols downloaded from online oftentimes need to be edited heavily to follow conventions*

 Find the library and right click on it.
 Then click the import symbol.

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-DSPT1.png)